Importance of data and how to execute the content migration

 - Choose your migration path: Drush or the browser user interface.

 - Utilize the Drupal content migration system’s flexibility and extract the content from older versions of Drupal or sources like CSV, XML, JSON, MySQL, etc.

 Depending on the content size and configuration on the source site, the upgrade might take time.
 If the number of nodes is small, your Drupal team can perform it manually.
 However, if it amounts to hundreds, thousands, or millions of nodes, it becomes quite tedious.
 Therefore, it is essential to be prepared in advance.

 Step 1: Identify the content types and content structure of the existing site and document the observations.

-Step 2: Identify a list of modules that you need, and check if there is a Drupal 8 version of those modules, or if the modules have moved to Drupal 8 Core.
+Step 2: Identify a list of modules you need, and check if there is a Drupal 8 version of those modules or if the modules have moved to Drupal 8 Core.

 Step 3: Replicate the content types, taxonomies, and all the entities that you need in your Drupal 8 instance and build the views manually later.
 This step provides greater flexibility to tweak our content architecture and refactor content types, taxonomy as per the usage in older systems.
 That offers significant clarity related to content migration.

 Drupal 8/9 has migration modules in the core itself.
 In Drupal core, we have modules like migrate, migrate_drupal, migrate_drupal_multilingual, and migrate_drupal_ui.
 The Migrate module provides a framework to migrate content from various sources to Drupal 8/9.
 For Drupal to Drupal migrations, we need to use the migrate_drupal module.
 Together, these modules provide overall migration support to migrate the content from Drupal 6/7 sites to Drupal 8/9.